amand33p/to-view-list/README.md

 # To-View List MERN

-A MERN stack app to keep track of videos/articles which you want to view in future.
+A MERN stack app for management of videos/articles, you've watched/read or planning to do.

 ## Demo